 The design featured two trapezoids placed side by side.
 The color schemes featured a red trapezoid, while the blue one was placed inverted to the red trapezoid over a white background.
 This logo served as NBC’s face for only a short while due to legal challenges.
 In 1976, Nebraska ETV filed a trademark infringement case against NBC.
 The broadcaster settled the matter out of court and gave new equipment worth $800,000 to Nebraska ETV, along with a payment of $55,000 to cover the cost of a new logo.
 After the settlement, NBC was allowed to keep trapezoids as its logo, but the company decided to move on and bring the peacock back.

 In 1979, the NBC logo evolution continued, and it saw some more changes.
 The broadcaster kept some elements of the trapezoid logo and fashioned it with the peacock logo NBC used in the past.
 The outline of both trapezoids denoting “N” was kept in the background in blue color.
-It was overlayed with the peacock in the foreground.
+It was overlaid with the peacock in the foreground.
 This iteration of the peacock was different than the one used as a logo from 1956 – 1975.

 While in the previous logo, the peacock was a more distinct imagery in contrast to the color palettes, this time, the bird’s body was amalgamated with the bands of colors.
 The color combinations were also altered.
 In the previous logo, purple appeared only once.
 This time blue was featured only one time in the center, and all other colors had two palettes – used as feathers – placed opposite each other.
 This looked as if the feathers mirrored each other.
 The color of the bird’s outline matched with the outline of N in the background.
 The head plume was also made more imposing.
 The logo got the nickname “Proud N” because the peacock was holding its head high in the logo.